mehulagg/gitlab/doc/user/project/clusters/protect/container_host_security/index.md

 ## Features

-- Prevent containers from starting as root
+- Prevent containers from starting as root.
-- Limit the privileges and system calls that are available to containers
+- Limit the privileges and system calls available to containers.
-- Monitor system logs, process starts, files read/written/deleted, and network ports opened
+- Monitor system logs, process starts, files read/written/deleted, and network ports opened.
-- Optionally block processes from starting or files from being read/written/deleted
+- Optionally block processes from starting or files from being read/written/deleted.

 ## Supported container orchestrators

-Currently Kubernetes v1.14+ is the only supported container orchestrator.
-OpenShift and other container orchestrators are not yet supported.
+Kubernetes v1.14+ is the only supported container orchestrator.
+OpenShift and other container orchestrators aren't supported.

 ## Supported Kubernetes providers